oyjoh/xk6-ibmmq/README.md

     const replyQueue = "DEV.QUEUE.2"
     const sourceMessage = "My Message"
     const replyMessage = "ReplyMsg"
+    // Below is the extra properties that we want to set
+    // Leave it as null or an empty map if no extra properties are needed const extraProperties = new Map([
+        ["apiVersion", 2],
+        ["extraText", "extra"]
+    ])
     // The below parameter enable/disable a simulated application that will consume
     // the message in the source queue and put a reply message in the reply queue
-    // along with setting the correlation id using the source message ID const simulateReply = true
+    // and the reply message correlation ID == source message ID const simulateReply = true

     const msgID = ibmmq.send(client, sourceQueue, replyQueue, sourceMessage, simulateReply)